Cozy and Clean January Decorating Ideas

 In the kitchen, I left a lot of empty, clean counter space.
 I softened things up some with neutral greenery in this rustic white vase.

-And added some warmth with a copper bowl full of snow dusted pinecones.
+And added some warmth with copper with a bowl full of snow dusted pinecones.

 I filled the breakfast table dough bowl with a couple of faux Ikea rosemary plants and frosted small pine cones.

-I made the adjoining family room cozy with a few simple changes, ready to snug in and watch tv.
+I made the adjoining family room cozy with a few simple changes, to make it inviting to snug in and watch TV.

 And of course, a cozy throw or two to curl up under.